kyxap1/starred/README.md

 ## JavaScript

+- [mermaid](https://github.com/knsv/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
 - [osm-feature-extract](https://github.com/lukasmartinelli/osm-feature-extract) - Extract GeoJSON features from OSM
 - [hotel](https://github.com/typicode/hotel) - :love_hotel: A simple process manager for developers.
 Start apps from your browser and access them using local .dev domains
 - [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.